moorepants/eme185/content/pages/instructor-guide.rst

 collaboratively graded report).
 We will either use Google Drive to collaboratively annotate the PDFs or use the Canvas functionality.

+Report 1 Breakdown

+- TAs - beginning to planning
+- Jason - planning, budget, standalone, progress
+- All - Formatting and Grammar

+If you start grading: open, put in value for one our your rubric entries, and save so that others know you are grading it.

 Presentations
 -------------